-- ALL students are required to sign in and sign out; you will be counted absent if you do not. - You need to call Eagle Academy, 892-6002, if you are going to be absent.
+• You need to call Eagle Academy, 892-6111, if you are going to be absent.

 EAGLE ACADEMY THREE STRIKE RULE:

 Students will receive a strike and be sent home for the day if they violate a rule.
 If a student receives three strikes, they will be dropped from Eagle Academy and can choose to reenroll at RTHS.